johnlwhiteman/pandoc-run-filter/README.md

 out="image"
 ```

-If the *out* is an image and what gets executed generates a image file, then we can use the optional *img* parameter to point to the path of that file.
-If this option is not provided, then the tool will convert the text output to an image.
+If *out* is an image and what gets executed generates a image file, then we can use the optional *img* parameter to point to the path of that file.
+If this option is not provided, then this tool do its best to convert the output to an image.

 ```bash
 out="image" img="<path>"